 While the use of illicit drugs such as marijuana, cocaine, heroin, and methamphetamine among service men and women has remained low, there has been a steep rise in the misuse of prescription drugs, particularly pain relievers.
 Many vets have serious injuries, with a legitimate and ongoing need for pain medications, yet the broad availability of these medications and large increases in prescriptions may contribute to their growing misuse by some service members.
-Pain reliever prescriptions written by military physicians quadrupled between 2001 and 2009 to almost 3.8 million.

 According to a Department of Defense study, while the overall civilian rates of prescription drug misuse was 4.4%, the rate for veterans was 11.7%, over two-and-a-half times higher than the civilian rate.
 The problem is particularly acute for women who serve.